Axiomatic Characterization of PageRank: Introduction

 Our axiomatization consists of six axioms: \emph{Node Deletion}, \emph{Edge Deletion}, \emph{Edge Multiplication}, \emph{Edge Swap}, \emph{Node Redirect} and \emph{Baseline}.
 The first five axioms are so called \emph{invariance axioms}---each of them is named after a graph operation that, under some additional restrictions, does not affect centralities of some nodes in the graph.
 For example, Edge Multiplication states that replacing every outgoing edge of a node by a fixed number of copies does not affect centrality of any other node in the network.
 The sixth axiom, \emph{Baseline}, specifies centrality of a node in a simple borderline case.
 We prove that if a centrality measure satisfies all five invariance axioms, then it is equal to PageRank up to a scalar multiplication.
 Furthermore, if the centrality measure additionally satisfies Baseline, then it is equal to PageRank.

-To illustrate benefits of our approach, consider a network of matches between tennis players.
+To illustrate the advantages of our approach, consider a network of matches between tennis players.
 Here, every node represents a player and every edge represents a single match.
 Specifically, an edge from player A to player B represents a match played by both players and won by player B. The resulting network, similarly to the World Wide Web, may have multiple edges between two nodes.
 Several authors have applied PageRank to this network with an aim to determine the best player in the history of tennis (see, e.g., \cite{Radicchi:2011}).
 While the results may or may not be correct, quick check of axioms shows that PageRank is not a good choice of a centrality measure.
 Specifically, by looking at Edge Multiplication again, we know that multiplying the number of lost matches of one player by a large number, say 1000, will not affect the value of PageRank of any player.
 If we do such a multiplication for all the lost matches of the top player, we end up with a paradoxical result that the player who now lost most often is still ranked first, as a champion of all times.

+As the domain of our axiomatization we choose directed multigraphs, i.e., directed graphs in which multiple edges between the same nodes are allowed.
+Directed multigraphs are a natural model of the World Wide Web which is the original application of PageRank.
+Also, multigraphs are simpler and more illustrative than graphs with edge weights.
+We note, however, our result can be easily adapted to the setting with simple graphs with real positive edge weights.
+Also, following the seminal paper on PageRank, we assume nodes have weights that corresponds to their baseline importance or ''source of rank''.

 The problem of finding an axiomatic characterization of PageRank has already been raised in the literature.
 So far, however, no axiomatization has been found.
-In the most related work, \citet{Altman:Tennenholtz:2005} proposed an axiomatization of the ranking provided by Katz prestige, which is a simplified version of PageRank well-defined only for strongly connected graphs. \citet{Palacios-Huerta:Volij:2004} focused on a specific setting of a journal citation network and proposed an axiomatization of the invariant method which is equal to Katz prestige of a journal divided by the number of its articles.
-As we discuss in Section~\ref{section:related_work}, these axiomatizations cannot be extended to PageRank.
+In the most related work, \citet{Altman:Tennenholtz:2005} proposed an axiomatization of the ranking provided by Seeley index, which is a simplified version of PageRank well-defined only for strongly connected graphs.
+Another axiomatization of Seeley index was provided by \citet{Slutzki:Volij:2006}. \citet{Palacios-Huerta:Volij:2004} focused on a specific setting of a journal citation network and proposed an axiomatization of the invariant method which is equal to Seeley index of a journal divided by the number of its articles.
+As we discuss in Section~\ref{section:simplified_pr_axioms}, these axiomatizations cannot be extended to PageRank.